-THE 314 Advanced Lighting and Sound Design
+THE 314 Advanced Lighting

+and Sound Design

-and Sound Design(4 cr. hrs.)Students will research and create lighting and sound plots, edit and mix sound elements, select color and pattern media and figure cues sheets.
+Students will research and create lighting and sound plots, edit and mix sound elements, select color and pattern media and figure cues sheets.
 Hang and focus of a basic design will be assigned.
 Prerequisite: THE 250.